mxagar/deploying-machine-learning-models/ML_Deployment_Guide.md

 ### 5.3 FastAPI: Intoduction

 [FastAPI](https://fastapi.tiangolo.com), compared to Flask, has some advantages:

 - It uses python type hints for automatic validation
-- Automatic documentation
+- It generated automatic documentation
+- It uses async: asynchronous functions
-- Dependency injection
+- It enables dependency injection
 - It's very fast
-- Excellent documentation
+- IIt has excellent documentation

 #### Installation